Data-driven assessment of arch vortices in simplified urban flows: Spatio-temporal structures

-Fig.~\ref{fig: STKD generators} shows the different structures appearing in the STKD analysis when applied to generator modes.
-The interaction zone for all the displayed modes is near and between the buildings, hence, the shedding of the arch vortex still have not started.
-This fact is also backed by the fact that the mean flow, represented by white-transparent structures, appears enveloping the structures of the dominant mode for each case preventing it from breaking.
-Many interesting phenomena can be extracted from these modes.
-Also, a phase shift appears in the streaks formed in the streamwise component of the Z mode between the real and imaginary part (the imaginary part is not shown for the sake of brevity), suggesting that these structures are traveling waves along the spanwise direction.
-It can also be seen that this structures move along the streamwise direction.
-For the Z modes, the streaks that appear in the streamwise component of the velocity envelope both buildings for the SF and WI regimes while these streaks are divided, creating a new structure in the second building.
-This phenomenon occurs since the IR regime has enough distance between the buildings for the turbulent flow to adapt.
-Something similar happens for the wall-normal component, where the cap-like structure starts to appear again in the second building.
+Fig.~\ref{fig: STKD generators} depicts the different structures appearing in the STKD analysis when applied to generator modes.
+The interaction zone for all the displayed modes is near and between the buildings, hence, the shedding of the arch vortex still has not started.
+Regarding the unsteady modes, it is possible to identify different types of flow patterns: for the Z modes, the patterns that appear in the streamwise component of the velocity surround both buildings for the SF and WI regimes while these patterns are divided in the IR case, creating a new structure in the second building.
+This phenomenon occurs due to the wave-like topology of the flow in the IR regime, where the free stream has enough distance between the buildings to adapt.
+Something similar happens for the wall-normal component in the IR case, where the cap-like structure starts to appear again in the second building.
+Also, a phase shift appears for the patterns formed in the streamwise component of the Z mode between the real and imaginary part (the imaginary part is not shown for the sake of brevity), showing that these structures are traveling waves along the spanwise direction.
+The same applies to the X modes, where the phase shift between the real and imaginary part shows that these structures are traveling waves along the streamwise direction.
+Regarding the interaction between the mean flow and the unsteady modes, for the streamwise component of the Z modes, the zero-frequency mode or mode 0 appears between the buildings interacting with the structures of the dominant mode, suggesting its connection with the presence of the arch vortex.
+Similar phenomena are observed for the wall-normal Z modes, although the interaction occurs on the top and bottom of the first building, suggesting that there is connection between the cap recirculation structure and the horseshoe vortex.
+Finally, the streamwise component of the X modes shows that the mode 0 surrounds the two buildings interacting with the unsteady modes, suggesting its relationship with the arch vortex again.